Managing Hazardous Waste

 Examples of electronic devices: portable DVD player, Old desktop computer with CRT-containing monitor, LCD or OLED-containing desktop monitor, LCD or OLED-containing laptop computer, LCD or OLED-containing tablets, smart display, cell phone, LCD-containing television, gaming device, CRT-containing televisions.

-Electronic Waste Statistics: 46 pounds of e-waste was generated per person in the United States in 2019; 7 million tons of e-waste was generated in the United States in 2019; and the estimated recycling rate of e-waste in the United States was 15% in 2019.
+United States Electronic Waste Generation Statistics: 46 pounds of e-waste was generated per person in the United States in 2022; 15.8 billion pounds of e-waste was generated in the United States in 2022; and the estimated recycling rate of e-waste in the United States was 52% in 2022.

-The electronic device market is wide-ranging with new devices coming on the market.
-It is common for us as consumers to replace our old, used electronics with the newest versions and devices.
-The constant replacement of devices creates a large surplus of unwanted electronic products which we refer to as “e-waste.”
+The electronic device market is wide-ranging.
+New devices are always coming on the market.
+It is common for us to replace our old, used electronics with the newest versions and devices.
+The constant replacement of devices creates a lot of unwanted electronic products.
+These unwanted electronic products are “e-waste.”

-For more information about CEDs, visit DTSC’s Covered Electronic Devices webpage.
+For more information about CEDs, refer to our Covered Electronic Devices webpage.

 E-waste in California Timeline: In 2000, the Universal Waste Rule was enacted, defining universal waste and establishing regulations for universal waste management.
 In 2003, the Electronic waste Recycling Act of 2003 was enacted, creating a program to support the safe and proper recycling of covered electronic devices.
 In 2004, the Cell Phone Recycling Act of 2004 was enacted, establishing requirements for cell phone retailers to help consumers to responsibly recycle their old, used cell phones.
 In 2006, Household are no longer exempt from the Universal Waste Rule's prohibition on throwing electronic waste in the household trash.
 In 2022, the Electronic Waste Recycling Act was amended to include covered battery-embedded products (CBEPs).

-Additionally, this law requires DTSC to publish an estimated cell phone recycling rate in California each year.
+• DTSC to publish an estimated cell phone recycling rate every year.

-Note In 2022, the Responsible Battery Recycling Act of 2022 was signed into law, requiring retailers of covered batteries to develop and implement a stewardship program for the collection of covered batteries.
+Note In 2022, the Responsible Battery Recycling Act of 2022 was signed into law.
+This Act requires retailers of covered batteries to take part in a stewardship program for the collection of covered batteries.
 Beginning in 2028, this Act will repeal the Cell Phone Recycling Act of 2004.

 U